 At the city’s surrender, the Crusader leaders planted their banners atop the battlements.
 Richard and Philip, as kings of England and France, placed theirs centermost and higher than any others.
-However, as leader of the German forces, Duke Leopold of Austria felt his banner should be placed on an equal footing with Richard’s and Philip’s.
+However, as leader of the German forces (after the death of Frederick of Silesia of illness in January), Duke Leopold of Austria felt his banner should be placed on an equal footing with Richard’s and Philip’s.

 Richard did not agree.
 Considering Leopold’s actions presumptuous of a mere Duke, he had the Austrian banner cut down and thrown into the city’s moat.
 This insult would not be forgotten, though Leopold had to bide his time to avenge it.
 In the meantime, he left the Holy Land and returned to Austria in a fury.

 The other incident occurred after a month of haggling between Richard and Saladin over the exchange of prisoners.
 As negotiations dragged on, a frustrated Richard finally ordered the execution of the 2,700 prisoners.
 A furious Saladin responded in kind, executing the Christian prisoners in his keeping.

 After the city fell, Philip also departed the Crusade and returned to France.
 Partially his motives were to settle a dynastic dispute concerning one of his most powerful magnates.
 But he was also deeply angry with Richard over the English king’s high-handedness.
 Once back in France, he would conspire with Richard’s unscrupulous younger brother, John, to undermine Richard’s throne.